French Catalonia Guided Walking Holiday

 Today both walks will start from the hotel and follow a section of the Sentier Littoral, a long distance path that follows the coastline all the way to the Spanish frontier.
 The section we follow is known as the côte Vermeille (Red coast) because of the rock colour and both groups will visit the picturesque Mediterranean fishing village of Collioure, set in a beautiful natural bay framed by the bell-tower of Notre Dame des Anges.

 Easier Walk: We will leave directly from the hotel to follow the level beach promenade path initially shaded by pines, passing the centre of Argelès plage.
 The promenade continues through the modern port of Argelès and on to a small beach resort of La Racou.
 From here the path becomes more rugged as it ascends clifftops where there are good coastal views at an orientation table and descends to visit remote beaches.
 We pass ruined clifftop fortifications along the way, before the final descent into the attractive colourful narrow streets of Collioure, where guests will have time to wander themselves and discover its charm before the short coach journey home.
-5 miles (8km) with 500ft (150m) of ascent.
+5½ miles (8½km) with 500 feet (150m) of ascent.

 Day 3: Walks in the hills above Laroque des Alberes

-A short coach ride brings us to the attractive medieval village of Laroque des Albères, from where many paths climb into the wooded slopes of the massif des Albères hills.
+A short coach ride brings us to the attractive medieval village of Laroque des Albères, from where many paths climb steeply into the wooded slopes of the massif des Albères hills.
 Both groups will make pleasant but different circuits into the interior discovering some of its natural and man-made treasures along the way, before returning to the village.

 Day 4: Coastal routes to Banyuls-sur-mer

 For today’s walks we have a short coach journey to Port Vendres.
-The walks will start from different places in town and take different routes but both groups will have the opportunity to visit the museum at Paulilles en route finishing at the pleasant beach resort of Banyuls sur mer and perhaps sample the drink of the same
+The walks will start from different places in the town and take different routes but both groups will have the opportunity to visit the museum at Paulilles en route finishing at the pleasant beach resort of Banyuls sur mer and perhaps sample the drink of the same name.

 Harder Walk: The harder group starts at a minor road on the far side of the large commercial port of Port Vendres.
 From here we pick up the sentier littoral again initially on a level path passing ruined port defences, but soon climbing to a narrow balcony path that takes us out to the remote headland at Cap Bear and its lighthouse.
 Our route continues to follow the undulating coastal path descending to visit small coves and climbing to remote dwellings perched above the sea before also arriving at Paulilles beach and its museum; where if time permits a brief visit should be possible.
 Our route from here continues along the sentier littoral, the same as that taken by the easier group, until our final destination at Banyuls comes into view and a well-earned refreshment is available.
-7 miles (11km) with 1,500ft (450m) of ascent.
+7 miles (11km) with 1,500 feet (450m) of ascent.

 Day 5: Free Day